 In the absence of compatibility studies, this medicinal product must not be mixed with other medicinal products.

-Use and Handling
+Instructions for Use/Handling

 A fine white deposit with a clear colourless supernatant may be observed upon storage of the syringe/vial.
 This does not constitute a sign of deterioration.